 Constantino noted that OPWDD realized savings during the COVID-19 crisis through reduced service provision, while voluntary providers saw increased staffing and safety expenses.

 “The state needs to capitalize on the savings they realized during the crisis and find a way to balance its books that doesn’t abandon its constitutional obligation to adequately provide for New Yorkers with disabilities,” she said.

 Community-based residential programs allow New York’s most vulnerable an affordable place to live, where in some cases individuals can receive 24/7 supervision.
 More than 37,000 individuals utilize community-based residential programs.
-Additionally, $75 million (16%) of annual gross funding is being proposed to be cut from Care Coordination Organizations (CCOs).
-CCOs provide coordination of health care, behavioral health and developmental disability services to New Yorkers who qualify for OPWDD services.
-Funding cuts will increase caseloads, exacerbate existing inequities, and devastate people with I/DD and their families who rely on CCO services every day.
+Additionally, $75 million (16%) of annual gross funding is proposed to be cut from CCO's, which provide coordination of health care, behavioral health and developmental disability services to New Yorkers who qualify for OPWDD services.
+Funding cuts will increase caseloads, exacerbate existing inequities, and devastate people with intellectual and developmental disabilities and their families who rely on CCO services every day.

-Through the federal CARES Act, New York received $5.1 billion and the State Comptroller has said it could go towards payroll costs for public health employees, such as Direct Service Professionals.
+Through the federal CARES Act, New York received $5.1 billion.
+The State Comptroller has said it could go towards payroll costs for public health employees, such as Direct Service Professionals.
 Senator Carlucci has written to the Commissioner of OPWDD to find out the status of this funding and introduced legislation (S.8557) to speed up it’s delivery.

 “This federal funding will be critical in softening the blow of these devastating cuts,” said Carlucci.